nightroman/FarNet/PowerShellFar/README.md

 Most of commands are added to the PowerShellFar command history automatically.
 A command is not added if it ends with "#".
 This may be useful for commands in the user menu (`[F2]`) and the file associations.
-Such commands are not typed manually and normally should not pollute the history.
+Such commands are not typed manually and should not pollute the history.

 *********************************************************************